Combat is handled in Anesidora using three different methods: Abstract, Cinematic, and Tactical.

 Exterior and natural zones are hex shaped, but interior zones are square.

-Cover is essential for surviving ranged attacks.
-Once during a Character's turn, they may pick one edge as their facing to take cover against ranged fire.
+Cover is essential for surviving shooting attacks.
+Once during a Character's turn, they may pick one edge as their facing to take cover against shooting.
 Characters in Melee or who Rushed do not have facings.
 We recommend placing your character marker on the edge you are facing to track it.

 The first number on the zone is the cover provided from the front, which is the character’s facing.
 On a hex, the two adjacent facings on the hex are also the front.